dwaehner27/web-scraping-challenge/README.md

 ### Step 1 - Scraping
 Complete your initial scraping using Jupyter Notebook, BeautifulSoup, Pandas, and Requests/Splinter.

-* Create a Jupyter Notebook file called mission_to_mars.ipynb and use this to complete all of your scraping and analysis tasks.
-The following outlines what you need to scrape.

 #### NASA Mars News